Book Reviews

 Can someone please erase this book from my mind?
 I mean, seriously, what did I just read?
 I would have marked it as DNF (“did not finish” for my non-book nerds out there) at like 10% through the book had I not been determined to write a review on my blog.
 Everyone was talking about this book.
 I thought, you know, that it would blow my mind.
 Well, it kind of made me want to vomit to be completely honest because of how cheesy and absolutely cringeworthy it was.

 The writing was horrible in my opinion and so repetitive at times.
-For example, I get that Adeline was thinking about her great grandmother’s murder, but then seconds later she’ll say, “Well, I was thinking about my great grandmother’s murder.”
+For example, I get that Adeline was thinking about her great grandmother’s murder, but then seconds later she’ll say something like, “Well, I was thinking about my great grandmother’s murder.”
 It made me want to cry.
 I’m assuming that everyone raves about this book because of the steamy scenes, but good Lord they made me have secondhand embarrassment.
 I skipped through a lot of them if I’m being honest….

 I don’t think I’ll be able to talk about this anymore without spoilers, so this review is literally all spoilers.